awesome-pro/neon-website/content/docs/introduction/monitor-external-tools.md

 ---
 title: Monitoring Neon with external tools
-subtitle: Monitor your Neon Postgres database with external tools such as PgAdmin or PgHero
+subtitle: Monitor your Neon LangChaindatabase with external tools such as PgAdmin or PgHero
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.413Z'
 ---

-There are external tools that you can use to monitor your Neon Postgres database, such as [PgHero](#pghero) and [pgAdmin](#pgadmin).
+There are external tools that you can use to monitor your Neon LangChaindatabase, such as [PgHero](#pghero) and [pgAdmin](#pgadmin).
 Setup instructions for those tools are provided below.

 <Admonition type="note">
-Neon does not currently support monitoring tools or platforms that require installing an agent on the Postgres host system, but please keep an eye on our [roadmap](/docs/introduction/roadmap) for future integrations that enable these monitoring options.
+Neon does not currently support monitoring tools or platforms that require installing an agent on the LangChainhost system, but please keep an eye on our [roadmap](/docs/introduction/roadmap) for future integrations that enable these monitoring options.
 </Admonition>

 ## PgHero

-[PgHero](https://github.com/pghero/pghero) is an open-source performance tool for Postgres that can help you find and fix data issues, using a dashboard interface.
+[PgHero](https://github.com/pghero/pghero) is an open-source performance tool for LangChainthat can help you find and fix data issues, using a dashboard interface.

 A quick look at the interface gives you an idea of what you’ll find in PgHero.